 This plump tomato looks like a miniature watermelon, a fact that may have influenced tasters’ comments.
 They described it as “juicy and melonlike” and compared it to “sweet cucumbers.”
 Thin-skinned and tender, the Green Grape is delicious raw.

-At just ¾ inch in diameter, this small tomato packs a punch.
+¾ inch in diameter, this small tomato packs a punch.
 It’s very sweet, “like a grape or raisin,” with a mildly acidic balance.
 Bite into it and the relatively thick skin and dense flesh yield an “audible, juicy pop.”
 Alas, it’s also seedy and turns “mushy” when cooked.

 Large and oblong, the Juliet tapers elegantly at its non-stem end.
 Its skin is tough, its texture “very firm, almost crunchy,” and its dense flesh “sweet,” “mild,” and “tomatoey.”
 The Juliet’s firm texture makes it a good choice for cooking.

 Tasters loved this variety, which is popular among home gardeners, finding it perfectly poised between “sweet as candy” and “fruity and tart, like an apricot.”
 Its soft, juicy flesh makes it good to eat raw or to toss with hot pasta for a quick raw tomato sauce.

 The round and relatively large Black Cherry was a favorite among our tasters.
 “Not nearly as sweet” as the other tomatoes we tasted, it made up for that with complexity, “earthy, winey” notes, and “assertive acidity.”
 A “near perfect” balance between juiciness and firmness makes it an excellent all-purpose cherry tomato.